 These features can be specific to certain platforms, or an extra cost on others.
 So try and think of everything you need before starting to shop around.

-2: What am I using now that can integrate OR replace any digital marketing programs or activities I’m currently running?
+Q2: What am I using now that can integrate or replace any apps I’m currently running?

 If you are stuck on the best way forward for your business, you’re in luck!
 We are the tech experts!
 Book in a call with us to have a chat about what might work best for you.

-If you’re building an eCommerce store, you might need some help from time to time.
-If your store has lots of moving parts, you may need an account manager or a technical support person who will be able to provide information and advice as you go.
+If you’re building an ecommerce store, you might need some help from time to time.
+You may need an account manager or a technical support person who will be able to provide information and advice as you go.
 Often this support has tiered pricing.

-If you’re looking for free help, check any open-source training materials or developer resources available on their website.
+If you’re looking for free help, check any training materials or developer resources available on their website.
 The bigger the platform, the more likely they will have online communities you can learn from too.

 Another thing to note is your time zone - if you need help from another human, will they be able to respond during your business hours?
-Some platforms will have representatives in different countries and time zones available to assist.
-If there is a timezone difference involved in accessing support, you may be limited to website tickets or live chat before engaging in a phone call.
-It pays to do some research on what your options are if an emergency arises in the future.
+Some platforms will have representatives worldwide, available in different time zones to assist.

 Depending on the kind of business you run, you may need a more bespoke approach for custom software development.

-Features or elements you might think are ‘easy’ to change or include might require a developer to make modifications.
-If this happens, do you have the resources to do this yourself, or will you need to outsource to another developer?
+Features or elements you might think are ‘easy’ to change or add might need a developer.
+If this happens, do you have the resources to do this yourself, or will you need to outsource to a developer?
 This may end up blowing out your costs.
 It’s essential to research any ‘extras’ or ‘special additions’ you might need before committing.

-Often, extras and additions can be discussed with the platform representatives directly at the time of your first meeting before you sign any contracts.
+You can discuss the functionality you need with the platform representatives before you sign any contracts.
 If you think you might need a more unique approach, don’t forget that you can contact us at any time to discuss your website and business needs.